Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 2. Set Your Key Assumption Drivers

 There are many key assumption drivers to add to your quota capacity model, but sales rep ramp is the most crucial.
-Without an accurate understanding of how long it takes for new sales reps to fully ramp up and meet quota, the entire model falls apart.
+Without an accurate understanding of how long onboarding takes for new hires to fully ramp up and meet quota, driver-based planning can never work.

 You could base the model on a standard 25%, 50%, 75%, 100% quarterly ramping schedule over a rep’s first year.
 But you lose the nuance of your company’s unique sales data.